tapascript/40-days-of-javascript/day-03/task.md

 A tricky one for you

 - [ ] Create a variable `count` and assign  a value, say, 5.
-- [ ] Now use Bitwise shift operator to make the number double.
+- [ ] Now use the Bitwise shift operator to make the number double.
 - [ ] Print it on the console.